phanx-wow/LibRealmInfo/README.md

 	_, realmID = strsplit(":", UnitGUID("player"))

 Note that in 6.x the GUID format will change depending on the unit type; the above example will only work for player units.
-See here for more information.
+See [this WoWI thread](http://www.wowinterface.com/forums/showthread.php?t=49503) for more information.

 ## Author & Credits